ovokpus/AIE8/02_Embeddings_and_RAG/README.md

 ```
 🚀 Exciting News! 🎉

-I just built and shipped my very first Retrieval Augmented Generation QA Application using Chainlit and the OpenAI API! 🤖💼
+I just built and shipped my very first Retrieval Augmented Generation QA Application using FastAPI, React and the OpenAI API! 🤖💼

 🔍 Three Key Takeaways:
 1️⃣ The power of combining traditional search methods with state-of-the-art generative models is mind-blowing. 🧠✨